Appealing a Zoning Decision: Timing is Everything

 The Massachusetts Appeals Court issued an important decision this week on appealing a zoning decision in Massachusetts.
 This case demonstrates the critical importance of timely appealing such a matter.
 The case, McIntyre v.
-Zoning Board of Appeals of Braintree, is included below.
+Zoning Board of Appeals of Braintree, is available here.

 The facts of this case are fairly straightforward.
 In Braintree, a building inspector (who was responsible for enforcing the city’s zoning requirements) issued a building permit.
 An abutter of the property that received this building permit appeal this decision.

 This type of appeal, commonly known as an administrative appeal, is allowed under Massachusetts law and usually must be made to the town or city’s zoning board of appeals.
 This type of appeal determines whether the building inspector (or zoning enforcement officer) correctly interpreted the applicable zoning requirements.